mad-carto/place-semantics/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17073248.svg)](https://doi.org/10.5281/zenodo.17073248)

 This repository accompanies the study:
-# From Public Discourse to Place Semantics: Modeling Semantic Similarity of Places using Geosocial Media Data
+# From Public Discourse to Place Semantics: Modeling Semantic Similarity of Places Using Geosocial Media Data
 to be published in the International Journal of Geographic Information Science

 **Authors: Madalina Gugulica & Dirk Burghardt**